grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Development/Design.md

 ```

 Each method takes a request appropriate for its RPC type, a serializer, a
-deserializer, a set of options and a handler for processing the response.
+deserializer, a set of options, and a handler for processing the response.
 The
 function doesn't return until the response handler has returned and all
 resources associated with the RPC have been cleaned up.